-I’ve said it before: brand personality is one of seven key elements of a brand.
+Brand personality is one of seven key elements of a brand.
 And while I’ve described an organization’s brand promise as the linchpin that holds all these separate key elements together, brand personality is really the heart and soul of a brand.

-Brand personality can be defined various ways; but simply put, it’s an organizations character.
+A nonprofit’s brand personality can be defined various ways; but simply put, it’s an organizations character.
 It’s how the organization talks, thinks, behaves, and responds.
 It’s what attracts or repels people.
 It’s the aspects of your organization that go beyond physical appearances and are more easily identified as your personality traits.

 In nonprofit marketing terms, it has long been accepted that people don’t choose to support organizations based on their mission and purpose alone.
 Rather, they also choose to support organizations based on their symbolic value.

 Brand personalities that inspire trust, encourage loyalty, create connections, and foster bonds are those that are considered more desirable, distinguishable, and memorable.

 Attractive personalities attract supporters.

 People tend to be attracted to brand personalities that align with or enhance their own self-image.
 This is especially true today when so many organizations have similar or overlapping missions.

 Many times, in the absence of a well-defined and intentionally executed organizational brand personality, supporters and potential supporters “fill in the gap” with their own perceptions.
 Through years of conducting market research, we’ve found that brands with weak or unidentifiable brand personalities are usually labeled with negative descriptors — people usually think of them as dull, faceless, boring, backwards, complex, conservative, etc.

 With so many organizations calling for time, energy, and resources, the brands that communicate their personality effectively are often the ones that best resonate with supporters.

 Capturing and communicating a captivating personality.